Workers' Compensation Insurance

 - result from voluntary participation in off-duty recreational, social, or sports events

-- result from “acts of God,” unless the job has a high risk of injury from such acts
+- result from “acts of God” (like floods or hurricanes), unless the job has a particularly high risk of such injuries.

 Choosing to Provide Workers’ Compensation